Safari in Nepal

 It contains the Churiya hills, ox-bow lakes and flood plains of the rivers Rapti, Reu and Narayani.

-Approximately 70 % of the park vegetation is covered by Sal forests.
+Here, Sal forests cover approximately 70 % of the park vegetation.
 The remaining vegetation types include 20 % of grassland, 7 % of riverine forest and 3% of Sal with chir-pine.

 The latter is found in the Churia (Siwalik) range, Which is the low hills after the Terai flatlands.
 The riverine forests mainly consist of Khair, sisso and simal or kapok (the silk cotton tree).